Bucket List Chicago: Two Days in Chicago with Food, Culture and Hidden Gems

 What are the best times of the year to visit Chicagoland and avoid crowds or bad weather?

-The best times to visit Chicagoland are April through May and between September and October, when the temperatures are warm, a variety of festivals take place, and crowds are manageable³.
+The best times to visit Chicagoland are April through May and between September and October, when the temperatures are warm, a variety of festivals take place, and crowds are manageable.
+I explain it as “late-Spring or early-Autumn” to people we meet.
 Summer marks Chicago's peak tourist and festival season, with travelers from around the country hoping to take advantage of the warm weather and abundant activities.
-However, summer can also be hot, humid, and crowded, with higher prices for hotels and flights.
-Winter can be cold, windy, and snowy, but also offers lower rates, fewer tourists, and festive events.
+However, summer can also be extremely hot, humid, and crowded, with higher prices for hotels and flights.
+Winter can be very cold, windy, and snowy, but also offers lower rates, fewer tourists, and festive events.
 However, winter weather can be unpredictable and affect travel plans.
-Therefore, spring and fall are generally the best seasons to enjoy Chicagoland's attractions and landmarks without compromising on comfort or budget.
+Therefore, spring and fall are generally the best seasons to enjoy Chicagoland without compromising on comfort or budget.

 What are some of the local cuisines or specialties that one should try while in Chicagoland?